maundergit/csv_tools/csv_plot/csv_plot_help.md

   key colmun must have only numeric values. all others columns has numeric values. if columns has discrete values, then use '--discrete'.

+  for animation column, colon ":" must be escaped by "". ex: "Animation\:Column". if datetime column was used as column for animation, format of datetime should be defined. see datetime  Basic date and time types  Python 3.9.4 documentation https://docs.python.org/3/library/datetime.html#strftime-and-strptime-behavior

 example:
   csv_plot_parallel_coordinates.py --format=html big_sample_arb.csv COL_0097 COL_0008,COL_0033
   csv_plot_parallel_coordinates.py --format=html --discrete big_sample_arb.csv COL_0008 COL_0006,COL_0002,COL_0023